Bjorn-Strom/scheduler/README.md

 ### Data Storage

-**SOME COOL NAME HERE** works with DataLayers, which is an abstraction around a data storage location for saving the background work data.
+**Steve** works with DataLayers, which is an abstraction around a data storage location for saving the background work data.
 Currently, the library provides the following data layers:

 - **InMemory**: This data layer is designed for testing purposes and stores the data in memory.
 - **MSSQL**: The MSSQL data layer allows you to store the data in a Microsoft SQL Server database.

 It is also possible to create data layers that work with other databases or even different technologies such as MQTT.
-To create a custom data layer, simply implement the `IDataLayer` interface, and you'll be ready to integrate it with **SOME COOL NAME HERE**.
+To create a custom data layer, simply implement the `IDataLayer` interface, and you'll be ready to integrate it with **Steve**.

 ### Reducer

-In order to run functions without serializing them into the database, **SOME COOL NAME HERE** utilizes a reducer.
+In order to run functions without serializing them into the database, **Steve** utilizes a reducer.

 To use the reducer, you need to define a discriminated union that represents your tasks.
 For example: